-The GED Language Test is 150 minutes long, and it has about 53 questions from 3 main categories: Grammar, Reading, and Writing.
+The GED® Language test is 150 minutes long and has about 53 questions from 3 main categories: Grammar, Reading, and Writing.

 Reading comprehension is important in this test.
 You’ll get the most mileage out of learning to read the passages more effectively.